lint-staged/lint-staged/README.md

 ## What commands are supported?

-Supported are both local npm scripts (`npm run-script`), or any executables installed locally or globally via `npm` as well as any executable from your $PATH.
+Supported are any executables installed locally or globally via `npm` as well as any executable from your $PATH.

 > Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn’t have it installed.

-`lint-staged` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts, so you don't need to add `{ "eslint": "eslint" }` to the `scripts` section of your `package.json`.
+`lint-staged` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts.
 So in your `.lintstagedrc` you can write:

 ```json
 {